 Sitting just above Cornwall, the county of Devon offers some of the most incredible coastal regions in the entire country.
 This rural area however is often a little quieter than further south and has a wider range of landscapes to explore too.

 The stunning Dartmoor National Park offers everything from Neolithic tombs to surreal rock formations and cliffs carved by wind and rain over millennia.
-Then there’s Torbay and Torquay if its beaches you’re after and Dawlish or Lyme Regis if quaint seaside towns are more your vibe.
+There are gorgeous Airbnbs in Torquay and Torbay if staying by the beach you’re after, and Dawlish or Lyme Regis if quaint seaside towns are more your vibe.

 Backpacking Wales